Delivery Orders & Legal Protections For Cask Owners

 Through Braeburn Portfolio Management, all client casks are stored in a corporate account, which means there is no need to obtain a WOWGR or negotiate individually with a bonded warehouse.

-When a cask is purchased through Braeburn Whisky’s Portfolio Management programme, investors are provided with a certificate of ownership that gives them complete control over that cask, as well as a transfer document from the warehouse manager that states that they are the owner of that cask.
+When a cask is purchased through Braeburn Whisky’s Portfolio Management programme, investors are provided with a certificate of ownership that gives them complete control over that cask.
 That means they can choose to re-rack their cask (remove it from one cask and fill another), re-gauge it (check its ABV), bottle it, or sell it on to another investor whenever they feel the time is right.

 After purchasing a cask, a number of unexpected costs can arise for insurance, storage or even fees applied for moving it.
 Braeburn’s Portfolio Management is completely transparent, with no hidden costs.
 In fact, many of the costs (like the first three years insurance) are covered by the initial purchase.